top of page

 Supervised Transitional Living Program

-Homeless teens and youth ages 16 – 21 reside in the 12-bed, 24/7/365 Supervised Transitional Living Program called The SHORE House.
-Youth who are unhoused are both the participants in and beneficiaries of the program.
-Safety is a basic need, foundational for all other progress in a young person’s life.
-The SHORE House provides youth with a stable, safe, clean, healthy living environment.
+Homeless teens and youth ages 16-21 reside in the 12-bed, 24/7/365 Supervised Transitional Living Program called The SHORE House.
+Safety is a basic need, foundational for all other programs in a youth person’s life.
+The SHORE House provides youth with a stable, safe, clean healthy living environment.
 In addition to the physical safety and independent spaces afforded by our facility, we provide a place of emotional safety for teens and young adults who cannot live safely with a parent, legal guardian, or relative, or in a foster home situation, and have no safe alternative living arrangement.
 We do this regardless of race, ethnicity, nationality, religion/spirituality, gender identity/expression, sexual orientation, socioeconomic status, physical or cognitive ability, language, beliefs, values, behavior patterns, or customs.

 The Need